 This study presents a rigorous test of the phenomenological hypothesis that major optical flares of radio- and $\gamma$-ray-bright blazars trace periods of increased neutrino emission.
 The results suggest that the contribution of such major optical flares is very minimal at best.
 Nevertheless, we emphasize that due to the complexity of the blazar variability patterns, we cannot extend this conclusion to other frequencies than optical.

-Our spatio-temporal methodology, in combination with multiwavelength spectro-polarimetric observations, can be applied to data from the next-generation neutrino and electromagnetic facilities to elucidate the blazar-neutrino mystery (e.g., by testing predictions made for time delays between neutrino emission and electromagnetic flares; \citealt{Podlesnyi2025}).
+In the future, we aim to test the spatiotemporal correlation of the CAZ blazars against the upcoming IceCat-2 neutrinos (e.g., \citealt{Zegarelli2025_IceCat2}).
+IceCat-2 is expected to contain more events and, crucially, provide substantially improved spatial error regions as compared to IceCat-1.
+Notably, our spatiotemporal methodology, in combination with multiwavelength spectro-polarimetric observations, can be applied to data from the next-generation neutrino and electromagnetic facilities to elucidate the blazar-neutrino mystery (e.g., by testing predictions made for time delays between neutrino emission and electromagnetic flares; \citealt{Podlesnyi2025}).
 This is especially true for the southern sky owing to such upcoming facilities as KM3NeT (e.g., \citealt{KM3NeT2016_next_gen}), Cherenkov Telescope Array Observatory (CTAO; \citealt{CTA2019_sci_book}), \textit{Vera C. Rubin} Observatory's Legacy Survey of Space and Time (LSST; e.g., \citealt{Ivezic2019_LSST_sci_cases}), Square Kilometre Array Observatory (SKAO; e.g., \citealt{Agudo2015_SKA_AGN_jets}), and the African Milimetre Telescope (AMT; \citealt{Backes2016_AMT}).